-In this post, we’ll examine a few cloud migration pitfalls, what causes them, and how to mitigate the threat they pose to your transition.
+This post will examine a few cloud migration pitfalls, their causes, and how to mitigate their threat to your transition.

 4 Common Cloud Migration Pitfalls